elementor/block-builder/readme.txt

 1. Choose an existing template or create a new one from scratch
 1. Done!
 Now you can see the Elementor template you chose inside Gutenberg

 == Screenshots ==

-* The completed Elementor Library block when inserted into the editor
+1. Add Elementor Library block into the Gutenberg
-* The completed Elementor Library block with a preview
+2. Elementor Library block with a template preview
+3. Adding Elementor Library block into Gutenberg

 == Changelog ==